17 SaaS Copywriting Tips and Templates [2026 Guide]

 A good rule of thumb is to write creative, unique, shocking, hook-worth headlines, and then follow up with a very clear subheadline to explain the main value proposition and outcome.

-10. Define a brand voice early on
+9. Define a brand voice early on

-• Personifies your brand
+• Personifies your brand and gives it a clear identity

-• Helps new prospects relate to
+• Helps new prospects instantly relate to your product and team

-• Breeds loyalty and stickiness
+• Builds trust, loyalty, and long-term stickiness

-I like to think of a brand voice like a character, and picture that person in my mind.
-How they talk, how they walk, what they wear etc. At a more foundational level, however, you should consider developing a brand guide (even a short one) ASAP.
+At a more foundational level, however, you should consider developing a brand guide (even a short one) ASAP.

-12. Lead with outcomes
+10. Lead with outcomes

 Having a clear outcomes in your copy makes an immediate difference.
 See for yourself in this before & after example: